FrodeRanders/zlog/README.md

 The log events emanates from a very large Tuxedo cluster (now a Casual cluster) and the log posts are collected from a set of /Q(ueues).
 From each such queue, for each day, a pair of header- and payload-files are produced.
 The header file contains various metadata and an offset and a size of binary data stored in the corresponding payload file.
 The payload file is just a linear dump of binary blobs (payload).

-This project contains a fictive log writer, for testing purposes, that acts like a tuxedo handler would do when consuming log events from it's /Q(ueue) and writing to a header- and payload-pair of files.
+This project contains a fictive log writer (zloggen), for testing purposes, and a log reader (zlogread).

+The log writer acts like a tuxedo handler would do when consuming log events from it's /Q(ueue) and writing to a header- and payload-pair of files.
 Various stochastic delays are introduced in order to simulate situations
 * where OS-buffers for the individual files are flushed out-of-order, or
 * there are considerable delays in writing so that the files could be flushed with "half-written" posts